josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚠️_anomalous_prompt_typologies_covert_harm_and_data_linked_scripts_COMPLETE_EXPANDED.md

 2. **Traceability placeholder:** Use neutral tokens (e.g., `[Item‑A1]`) for sealed logs.
 3. **Chain‑of‑custody:** Full detail may be given to accredited reviewers under confidentiality.
 4. **Disclosure rationale:** “Redacted to prevent dissemination of self‑harm method information; full description retained in sealed evidence log.”
-5. **Ethical compliance:** Align with WHO and Samaritans media guidelines.
+5. **Ethical compliance:** Align with WHO/Mind/Samaritans media guidelines.

 **Governance insight:** Omission is protective, not evasive; signals a controlled access path for investigators.